PCWCFA/crypto_valuations_public/README.md

 they write into crypto_valuations.xlsx's data qualification lists.
 It will save the user having to import the csv.

 #### Version 1.2
-V1.2 will add additional metrics such as protocol revenue if I can find sources that be parsed or queried.
+V1.2 will add additional metrics such as protocol revenue if I can find sources that can be parsed or queried.
 TVL is inert if no one is transacting while revenue indicates both usage and efficiency.
 See https://messari.io/article/state-of-compound-q3-2021?utm_source=newsletter&utm_medium=middle&utm_campaign=state-of-compound-q3 as an example why metrics should go beyond TVL.